 Papers must be submitted through the symposium-wide paper management system for SAC 2020 at https://www.sigapp.org/sac/sac2020/submission.html

 Each paper will be fully refereed and undergo a blind review process by at least three referees.
 Accepted papers will be published in the ACM SAC 2020 proceedings.
 Some papers may only be accepted as poster papers, and will be published as extended 3-page (+ 1 page possible at extra charge) abstracts in the proceedings.
 According to the authors' guidelines, which can be obtained from the symposium web page (https://www.sigapp.org/sac/sac2020/), at least one author per accepted paper must register before the paper is included in the proceedings.

 Paper registration is required, allowing the inclusion of the papers and posters in the conference proceedings.
 An author or a proxy attending SAC MUST present the paper.
 This is a requirement for all accepted papers, posters, and invited SRC submissions to be included in the ACM digital library.

 No-show of scheduled papers, posters, and student research abstracts will result in excluding them from the ACM digital library.

 Student research abstract competition

-Graduate students are invited to submit 4-pages research abstracts at following the instructions published at SAC 2019 website.
+Graduate students are invited to submit research abstracts at www.softconf.com/h/sac-src2020 (maximum of 4 pages) following the instructions published at SAC 2020 website.
 Submission of the same abstract to multiple tracks is not allowed.